zeshanRock/Facial-KeyPoint-Detection-using-kaggle-Data/README.md

 --------------
 Load_mean.py - Detect the location of keypoints on face images and train dataset and give accuracy

-Load_sklearn.py - Detect the location of keypoints on face images and train dataset and give accuracy

 Load_stasm.py - Detect the location of keypoints on face images and train dataset and give accuracy using stasm library